RetentionRocket/tutorial-rocketsdk/source/index.html.md

 search: true
 ---

-# Using RocketSDK for Retention Marketing
+# RocketSDK for Retention Marketing

 **by Daniel Kehoe**